 - Students must provide evidence of having completed Ulpan (Hebrew Language School) level Gimmel by the time they enrol for the Graduate Diploma in Hebrew and Jewish Studies, Part 1.

 - Students may be invited for an interview to determine the range and depth of their previous reading in an area of Jewish Studies in which they have explored their own interests.

 Prospective students over the age of 21, who do not satisfy the normal entry requirements, may be admitted to a programme or subject provided that they can submit evidence of previous serious study and demonstrate the capacity and attainments to pursue successfully the proposed programme.

 A variety of teaching methods including tutor led, group work and independent study will be used.
 Types of assessments include: examinations, essays, presentations, textual analyses, sermons, short tests, designing a service.

-This two semester module is designed to allow the student to engage with the Hebrew Bible with confidence and fluency.
-The student shall be prepared for independent professional and academic study of the Hebrew Bible, acquiring the necessary practical skills in (un)pointed reading, translating, vocabulary, and grammatical analysis.
+This two semester module is designed to help students develop confidence and fluency in reading and interpreting the Hebrew Bible.
+Students will acquire necessary practical skills for professional and academic study, including reading pointed and unpointed texts, grammatical analysis, translation and commentary.
 Students will gain familiarity with a range of Biblical styles and genres and learn how to effectively use the full range of grammars, aids and reference works.